data-solution-automation-engine/data-solution-framework/design-patterns/design-pattern-data-vault-link-satellite-driving-key.md

 > [!NOTE]
 > Depending on your philosophy on Data Vault implementation, Link Satellites may not be relevant or applicable.
+> There are very viable considerations to implement a Data Vault model *without* Link-Satellites.
 > This is especially applicable to the driving key mechanism.
-> There are very viable considerations to implement a Data Vault model *without* Link-Satellites.

 ## Purpose

 This design pattern describes how to represent cross-key end-dating for a Link-Satellite in Data Vault methodology.

-In Data Vault, Link-Satellite tables manage the change for relationships over time, but there might not be a good data-driven candidate to evaluate when certain relationships are valid.
+In Data Vault, Link-Satellite tables are an option that can be used manage the context (and changes for) relationships over time.
+In many cases, the context includes attributes that can be used to evaluate if a relationship can be considered 'active', or not, at a point in time.

+For example, if an attribute 'is valid' or equivalent exists, this data can be used to determine if a relationship is valid and can be used for downstream data delivery.
+However, depending on the systems and data that are available, there might not always be a good data-driven candidate to evaluate the validity of a relationship.

+The 'driving key' mechanism is a special technique to apply validity of relationships when there are no reliable data points to do so.

 ## Motivation